 Harvesting

-If you are new to the rhubarb harvesting game, you may have some questions about knowing when to pick your rhubarb.
+If you are new to the rhubarb harvesting game, you may have questions about when to pick your rhubarb.

 Like asparagus, rhubarb is one of the first vegetables harvested, usually from mid-spring to early summer.